 I lapped up the famous Trader Horn books “The Ivory Coast in the Earlies” and “Harold the Webbed”.
-I was then even more enamoured of Tim Couzens’ book “Tramp Royal – The true story of Trader Horn”, as it validated the Trader Horn legend – Aloysius Smith was real and he HAD got around!!
+I was then even more enamoured of Tim Couzens’ book “Tramp Royal – The true story of Trader Horn”, as it validated the Trader Horn legend – Alfred Aloysius ‘Wish’ Smith was real and he had got around!!

 - Joburg, his least favourite city in the world.
 He was in a doss house in Main Street in 1925, I was in Eloff Street in 1974.
-Parktown, where Ethelreda Lewis ‘discovered’ him was different – he came to love it, as did I. In Parktown he was in Loch Street, I was in Hillside Avenue;
+Parktown, where Ethelreda Lewis ‘discovered’ him was different – he came to love it, as did I. In Parktown he was in Loch Street in 1926, I was in Hillside Avenue in 1977;

 - Hwange in Zimbabwe, or Wankie in Rhodesia as it was then;